 One of the benefits of traveling so often is that I’ve honed my state-jumping skills.
 There are folks that breeze through security, know precisely where to pick up their rental vehicle, and check into hotels in under a minute when they get at the airport.
 I’m now a member of this tribe.
 The planning is everything when it comes to work trip.
 You, too, may be a member of the nomadic tribe if you follow a few easy rules:

-• Prepare yourself for the metal detector.
+- Prepare yourself for the metal detector.
 Before you go to the airport, empty your pockets.
 Dress in a pair of slip-on dress shoes.
 Remove your wristwatch.
 Please remove your handgun from your backpack and avoid wearing clothing with large metal buttons.
+Linen pants would be a great option.
 (I’ve been in line behind three individuals who have forgotten their pistol in their handbag, which drives security personnel insane.)

 I hope these hints may assist you in planning your next vacation.
 Please feel free to share your finest travel tips and recommendations if you are a member of my traveling clan.